tinybirdco/real-time-inventory-management-system/README.md

 ## Feedback and Support

-If you have any questions, feedback, or need support, please [open an issue](https://github.com/tinybirdco/real-time-inventory-management-system/issues/new).
+If you have any questions, feed back, or need support, please [open an issue](https://github.com/tinybirdco/real-time-inventory-management-system/issues/new).

 ### Need help?